🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Upload and map columns

-Drag your file into the Batch tab.
+Drag your CSV or Excel file into the Batch tab.
 Select which column holds the QR data and which is the label.
-A live preview shows the first few rows so you can confirm the mapping before generating anything.
+A live preview shows the first few rows to confirm the mapping before generating.

 3